 - 1 oz lime juice

-Prepare simple syrup by placing sugar and water in a small saucepan over medium heat.
+- Prepare simple syrup by placing sugar and water in a small saucepan over medium heat.
 Bring mixture to a boil.
 When sugar has dissolved, reduce heat and add blackberries.
 Simmer syrup until mixture thickens.
 Strain out the berries and allow syrup to cool completely.

-In a cocktail shaker, combine the simple syrup, vodka and lime juice; shake.
+- In a cocktail shaker, combine the simple syrup, vodka and lime juice; shake.
 Pour out the cocktail into glasses filled with ice.

-Simple syrup can be stored in the fridge for up to 1 week.
+Simple syrup can be stored in the fridge for up to 1 -3 months.